-The utime function sets the access and modification times of the file named by the path argument.
+The utime function sets the access and modification times of the filenamed by the path argument.
+The file must be openable for write-access to use this function.

 If times is a NULL pointer, the access and modification times of the file are set to the current time.
 To use utime in this way, the effective user ID of the process must match the owner of the file, or the process must have write permission to the file or have appropriate privileges.